128technology/docs/docs/intro_installation_equinix_metal.md

   * Add your SSH Key to your Equinix Metal account or project as described [here](https://metal.equinix.com/developers/docs/accounts/ssh-keys/#personal-keys-vs-project-keys).
 * A token or certificate to install the Juniper Session Smart Router software.
 If a token or certificate is not in your possession, please contact your Juniper Sales representative.

-Once you have all the prerequisites, proceed to the next section [Equinix Metal Project Deployment](#equinix-metal-project-deployment) to deploy the network infrastructure required to deploy a Session Smart Router.
+Once you have all the prerequisites, begin with [Equinix Metal Project Deployment](#equinix-metal-project-deployment) to deploy the network infrastructure required to deploy a Session Smart Router.

 ## Equinix Metal Project Deployment